BuiltByWalsh/homelab/README.md

     * Please tweak `DRIVE_POOL_DATA` in `.env` with the desired drive pool name accordingly.
     * Not sure where to start with filesystem configuration? `zfs`, `OpenZFS`, or `btrfs` are great options.
     * It is heavily encouraged to run a RAID configuration or RAIDZ for data integrity and loss prevention.
-4. _Optional_ secure a private cloud domain via your favorite domain registrar.
+4. _**Optional**_: Secure a private cloud domain via your favorite domain registrar.
 It's recommended you use cloudflare or Namecheap as they provide developer API tokens we will use below.
     - If you're perfectly happy using IP addresses, skip this step.

 ### Tailscale Guide